pantheon-systems/documentation/source/content/guides/wordpress-pantheon/08-wp-security.md

 ## Closing WordPress Coding Vulnerabilities

 It's possible to take every precaution in keeping your site secure, but to introduce vulnerabilities in the code.
 There are three common types of attacks that rely on insecure code.
 It's important to both be aware of these vulnerabilities, and know how to prevent them.
-If you write any custom code for WordPress or anyone on your team does the same, it's essential to understand (and prevent) these common attacks.
+If you or anyone on your team write any custom code for WordPress, it's essential to understand (and prevent) these common attacks.

 ### Cross-Site Scripting (XSS)